 Guanxi is the element of nurturing a relationship and establishing trust with prospective business partners, which is achieved through conducting small favours, giving gifts or inviting/hosting dinners for them.

 It can open doors that might not have been possible before.
-A note to remember is that the Chinese are most likely to only conduct business with friends, so maintaining guanxi is paramount.
+A note to remember is that the Chinese are most likely to only conduct business with friends or those whom they know rather well, so maintaining guanxi is paramount.

 Mianzi is a principle that encapsulates maintaining ‘face.’
 The concept of ‘face’ is not so much about physical appearance as it is regarding self-respect, dignity and the sum of one’s behaviour in society.